 - Invest enough to test your offers; adjust your budget to the ad type.

-- As you scale up, be prepared to acquire new skills and knowledge.
+- As you scale your affiliate business up, be prepared to acquire new skills and knowledge.

 - Be decisive and don’t be afraid to lose money in the beginning.